Have questions? We're here.

 Day 6: Ikirahaq (Bellot Strait)

 Discover the famed Ikirahaq (Bellot Strait), a narrow passage separating Somerset Island from the Boothia Peninsula.
-As you sail through this two-kilometre-wide waterway, get the unique opportunity to reach the northernmost part of mainland North America.
+As you sail through this two-kilometer-wide waterway, get the unique opportunity to reach the northernmost part of mainland North America.

 Keep watch for an array of enchanting marine mammals from beluga whales to narwhals and seals.